Author Lionel B. Dyck - April 24, 2025 E-mail: LBDyck@gmail.com

 The zopen community tools are installed in a UNIX System Services filesystem

-and it is highly recommended that you create a new ZFS
+and it is highly recommended that you create a new ZFS for it.
+The

 reason for this recommendation is that to install the full compliment of the 231